shelleylwang/goodreads-recommendations/README.md

 ## Data Preparation
 From my four datasets I was able to clean 3 datasets of interest for my two recommendation systems.

-a.
-First I used dataset (1) as the source for user-facing recommendations.
+A. First I used dataset (1) as the source for user-facing recommendations.
 As such, it needed all the book metadata.
 (1) was missing genres so I used dataset (2) to add in genre data, joining on the shared book_ids.
 I did the same using dataset (3) for authors' names.
 I then dropped some nonsense values from publication year.

-Finally, I imputed some nulls in page numbers using the genre-specific averages.
-b.
-Next I used dataset (4) to create a per-user rating dataset.
+B. Next I used dataset (4) to create a per-user rating dataset.
 I grouped by user, ending up with one row per user.
 I concatenated all their review text, then subsetted to just users who had written at least 5 reviews.

-c.
-Finally, I combined the
+C. Finally, I combined datasets (A) and the pre-subsetted (B) into a per-book metadata + reviews dataset.
+I basically combined all the metadata for each book + all their text data (user reviews and summaries) into one dataframe.
+I removed nulls in text and genre data, then imputed nulls in page numbers using the genre-specific averages.
+This resulted in one row per book.

+Dataset (B) was used for collaborative filtering, and dataset (C) was used for content-based.
+Dataset (A) was used in both to return recommendations.

 ## Collaborative Filtering